simonevaccari/machine-learning-process/docs/index.md

 The system is designed to handle the following flow:

 1. Training pipeline: A CNN model trained on [EuroSAT](https://github.com/phelber/EuroSAT) dataset which already exist on a dedicated STAC endpoint.
-The MLFLOW track the whole process to monitor the life cycle of training.
+The MLFLOW tracks the whole process to monitor the life cycle of training.

 2. Inference: Run the inference pipeline to perform tile-based classification on Sentinel-2 L1C products.